tienbian/blog-starter-app/_posts/node_part_1.md

 ```sh
 npm install dotenv
 ```
-We will create *.env* with following variables for local developement, we will need other values for production.
+We will create *.env* with the following variables for local development, we will need other values for production.
 ```sh
 ## ~/next_please/.env